Bitcoin Starter Guide – The Easy Path To Invest In Bitcoin

 Once you buy bitcoin on an exchange, it is stored in a wallet in the exchange.
 It is recommended to withdraw the coins from the exchange and store them in a cold wallet for safety (in case the exchange is hacked)

-A recommended exchange to start with is Binance or Kraken, one of the world’s biggest and leading bitcoin and crypto exchanges.
+A recommended exchange is Binance or Kraken, one of the world's biggest and leading bitcoin and crypto exchanges.

 What is a Bitcoin Faucet?

 Bitcoin faucets are websites that dispense bitcoins (usually a few hundred Satoshis each) for simple tasks like solving captchas and watching short videos.
-These were early attempts at spreading bitcoin’s knowledge and to provide a method of earning bitcoin, which was harder than today at the time.
+These were early attempts at spreading bitcoin's knowledge and providing a method of earning bitcoin, which was harder than today at the time.